stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

 Note that again the same API method is invoked twice to retrieve the queue families.
-However in this case the JNA `toArray` factory method is invoked on an instance of a `VkQueueFamilyProperties` structure to allocate the array and the the _first_ element is passed to the API method (i.e. a native pointer to array of structures).
+However in this case the JNA `toArray` factory method is invoked on an instance of a `VkQueueFamilyProperties` structure to allocate the array and the _first_ element is passed to the API method (i.e. a native pointer to array of structures).
 This common pattern will be abstracted at the end of the chapter.

 Another helper is implemented to create a queue family domain object: